 The two curves of the main blocks are inspired by the Samrat Yantra.
 The ramp that connects the various floors looks like the triangular walls of the instruments.
-The round Chakra is inspired from the Kapali Yantra.
+The round Chakra is inspired by the Kapali Yantra.

 A villa block is designed like an embellished jewel box.
-The cut stone represents the gem stones – again in geometric shapes.
+The cut stone represents the gemstones – again in geometric shapes.
 The villas interestingly have hues of metals – Gold, Silver & Copper.
 The private pools look majestic with the latticed windows reflecting in the blue waters.
 The bathtub is lined with mother of pearl.
 This is an ode to the gem traders of Jaipur.

 Gastronomic Delights at Lebua Resort Jaipur

 Whenever I would think of food at Lebua Resort Jaipur I would think of Chef Mahendra Singh Rathore – whose hands have magic.
 No matter what cuisine he cooks for you – it has taste in it – something not very common in Hotel food.

 We had all kinds of food by him – right from street food of Rajasthan to its sumptuous Thali to world-class continental food.
 Each dish of each cuisine had taste as the key ingredient.

 Rajasthani Thali with a twist had three types of Baatis and two types of Choorma among its 23 items on the Thali.
 The image of Thali dominated my Twitter Timeline for good 48 hours with all kinds of envious and hilarious comments.